marbl/MashMap/README.md

 * Filtering options (-f, --filter_mode) : Mashmap implements a [plane-sweep](https://en.wikipedia.org/wiki/Sweep_line_algorithm) based algorithm to perform the alignment filtering.
 Similar to [delta-filter](http://mummer.sourceforge.net/manual/#filter) in nucmer, different filtering options are provided that are suitable for long read or assembly mapping.
 Option `-f map` is suitable for reporting the best mappings for long reads, whereas `-f one-to-one` is suitable for reporting orthologous mappings among all computed assembly to genome mappings.

-* Sketch size (--sketchSize) : This parameter sets the seed density of the winnowing scheme, gauranteeing that the minhash will be calculated from a sample of `sketchSize` k-kmers for each segment.
+* Sketch size (--sketchSize) : This parameter sets the seed density of the winnowing scheme, gauranteeing that the minhash will be calculated from a sample of `sketchSize` k-mers for each segment.
 It is set automatically based on `--pi` but can be manually set as well.

 ## Visualize